cloudmesh-community/book/chapters/data/formats.md

 YAML
 ----

-The term *YAML* stand for "YAML Ain't Markup Language".
+The term *YAML* stand for "YAML Ainot Markup Language".
 According to the Web Page at

 * <http://yaml.org/>